Dental pain can be very serious and sometimes people need urgent pain relief before they can get to a dentist.

 The research is published in Australian Prescriber and was conducted by Dr. Aovana Timmerman et al.

-If you need relief from dental pain, ibuprofen is the first choice for most people or a combination of ibuprofen with paracetamol for stronger pain relief.
+In people need relief from dental pain, ibuprofen is the first choice for most people, or a combination of ibuprofen with paracetamol for stronger pain relief.

 Be aware, however, that not everyone can take ibuprofen such as people with heart, kidney or liver conditions.

-Speak to your GP or pharmacist if you are unsure, and make sure to read the label and follow the instructions to avoid unwanted side effects.
+Speak to your pharmacist if you are unsure, and make sure to read the label and follow the instructions to avoid unwanted side effects.